2006 Purdue Boilermakers football team

 The 2006 Purdue Boilermakers football team represented Purdue University during the 2006 NCAA Division I FBS football season.
 The team was coached by Joe Tiller and played its home games at Ross–Ade Stadium.
 Purdue played thirteen games in the 2006 season, finishing with an 8–6 record and a loss in the 2006 Champs Sports Bowl to Maryland.

+This was also the first season Purdue started games at the same local time with other teams in the Eastern Time Zone, as the State of Indiana began observing Daylight Saving Time earlier in the year.

 Pre-season

 Purdue entered 2005 highly ranked and as a dark horse candidate to win the Big 10 before losing six straight and falling to 2–6 after a blowout loss to Penn State.
 While the Boilermakers finished the 2005 season 5–6, the team closed out the year on a three-game winning streak.
 Purdue's coaching staff experienced several changes in the off-season.
 Jim Chaney, the offensive coordinator, left for a position with the St. Louis Rams of the NFL.
 Bill Legg and Ed Zaunbrecher succeeded Chaney as dual offensive coordinators.
 The Boilermakers returned seven starters on offense and four on defense.
 The condition of Ross–Ade Stadium's turf became a major issue in the 2005 season.
 A permanent sod of Bermuda grass was laid down in the off-season to replace the old turf.